vivaria/edisonrul.ing/docs/source/cards/n/neo-spacian-air-hummingbird.md

 ### Card Rulings

-●This is an Ignition Effect.
+*   This is an Ignition Effect.